Cerastes cerastes: Habitat

-Behavior
+Behaviour and diet

-They typically move by sidewinding, during which they press their weight into the sand or soil, leaving whole-body impressions.
+Cerastes cerastes typically moves by sidewinding, during which it presses its weight into the sand or soil, leaving whole-body impressions.
 Often, it is even possible to use these impressions to make ventral scale counts.
-They have a reasonably placid temperament, but if threatened, they may assume a C-shaped posture and rapidly rub their coils together.
-Because they have strongly keeled scales, this rubbing produces a rasping noise, similar to the sound produced by snakes of the genus Echis.
-In the wild, they are typically ambush predators, lying submerged in sand adjacent to rocks or under vegetation.
-The diet of this carnivorous species consists primarily of small rodents, geckos, birds, and a variety of lizards.
-These vipers are also known to eat jerboas, yellow wagtails, and chiffchaffs.
+It has a reasonably placid temperament, but if threatened, may assume a C-shaped posture and rapidly rub its coils together.
+Because it has strongly keeled scales, this rubbing produces a rasping noise, similar to the sound produced by snakes of the genus Echis.
+In the wild, C. cerastes is typically an ambush predator, lying submerged in sand adjacent to rocks or under vegetation.
+The diet of this carnivorous species consists primarily of a variety of lizards, especially geckos, small rodents, and birds.
+Specific prey in the wild include jerboas, yellow wagtails, and chiffchaffs.
 C. cerastes has been known to travel long distances at night in search of prey.
-When approached, they strike very rapidly, holding on to the captured prey until the venom takes effect.
+When approached, it strikes very rapidly, holding on to the captured prey until the venom takes effect.